 The Symbolism of Water Baptism

 Water Baptism is an outward act that symbolizes an inner work of salvation.
-It symbolizes that our old life is buried with Christ and we rise up as new creations in Christ.
+It symbolizes that our old life is buried with Christ and we rise as new creations in Christ.

 The Significance of Water Baptism